-The reintroduction of locally extinct mammals is a significant component of the Saving our Species program, which aims to maximise the number of threatened species that can be secured in the wild in NSW over the next 100 years.
+The reintroduction of 13 locally extinct mammals is part of Saving our Species, which aims to maximise the number of threatened species that can be secured in the wild in New South Wales over the next 100 years.

-Our scientific research has shown that these mammals play a significant role in maintaining the health of ecosystems.
-Reintroducing them to exclosures in parks where introduced predators and other pest animals have been removed will not only reduce their risk of extinction, but is expected to deliver significant benefits to many other threatened species as well.
+Scientific research has shown these locally extinct mammals play a significant role in maintaining the health of ecosystems.
+Reintroducing them to exclosures in parks where foxes, feral cats and other pest animals have been removed will not only reduce their risk of extinction but is expected to deliver significant benefits to many other threatened species.